psgonza/bynario_posts/2015-07-16-cleaning-up-my-feedly-subscriptions.markdown

 sys.exit(0)
 ```

-As usual, there is ***a lot*** of room for improvement...
+It's been a quick excersice (POC?), so there is ***a lot*** of room for improvement...

-1. It is not quick, because it is single-thread, and it has to wait for the http connection to timeout.
+1. It is not fast, because it is single-thread, and it has to wait for the http connection to timeout.
 2. Any error code above 400 will make the link to be removed...
-Some error codes 5xx are "temporary server errors", but after a couple of executions,those as well.
+Some error codes 5xx are "temporary server errors", but they will be deteled as well...
+It'd need some extra work

 \\\psgonza